Set the sous vide bath to

 129 F/54 C.

-Stage the tenderloin into a dedicated vacuum bag.
-Seal and sous vide process for four hours.
+Stage the strip loin into a dedicated vacuum bag.
+Seal and sous vide process for 6 hours.
 This will pasteurize/preserve the protein.
 Submerge the unopened package in iced water until 70 F/21 C is achieved–this usually takes about 15 minutes.
-Remove the tenderloin from the bag and discard or save the juices.
-FREEZE the tenderloin until it achieves approximately 15 F/-9 C. Chefs do this routinely to make the beef slice-able, either manually or mechanically.
+Remove the protein from the bag and discard or save the juices.
+FREEZE the strip loin until it achieves approximately 15 F/-9 C. Chefs do this routinely to make the beef easy to slice thin–either manually or mechanically.

-The alternative is to put 40 F/4 C slices of the beef between sheets of plastic wrap and then tap with a wooden mallet until they are the desired thickness.
-They are then frozen until service so that they can be easily removed from the plastic.
+The alternative is to refrigerate the sirloin to 40 F/4 C after cold shocking.
+Put thin slices of the beef between sheets of plastic wrap and tap with a wooden mallet until they are the desired thickness.
+They can be frozen until service so the plastic comes right off.
 There are other ways to accomplish this–these are the easiest that I have come across.

 Finishing and service

 Refrigerate a large plate until it achieves 40 F/4 C. Set on a work space and start by slicing one piece of the beef.
-Check to make sure that it is the thickness that you want and place it just inside the outer rim of the plate.
 Arrange each piece of beef on the plate as you slice them, one by one.
 They should just touch each other, but not overlap.

 Grind black pepper over the Carpaccio.
-Place a few tiny drops of aioli on the surface as well.
 Place the lemon wedge and a small section of bread on the rim and serve immediately.

 This is a truly unique dish.
 Somehow, the Italians have synergized their cuisine to include an almost sushi-like characteristic.